meowsus/front-end-reminders/README.md

 }
 ```

-This way the base styles for `.wl-search-results-view` are inherited from `.wl-category-browse-view`, and can be easily added to for elements that are specifically different insie `.wl-search-results-view`.
+This way the base styles for `.wl-search-results-view` are inherited from `.wl-category-browse-view`, and can be easily added to elements that are specifically different inside `.wl-search-results-view`.

 #### Structure of a component